Certificate II in Electrotechnology Electrician DARWIN

 This qualification covers competencies for work entry program providing grounding in safety and basic skills and knowledge for work in any electrotechnology discipline.

 Students will need to demonstrate an appropriate level of language, literacy and numeracy skills and knowledge to undertake a course at this level.
-Education – Successful completion of Year 12 or its equivalent.
+Education – Successful completion of Year 9 or 10 or its equivalent.
 Candidates must be reasonably fit as practical work involves considerable amount of physical activity.
 A wheelchair user or someone with significant physical disabilities simply may not be able to fulfill the requirement of the course.